-We are defendants in a class action and the nominal defendant in a derivative action described herein and under "Legal Proceedings" in our periodic reports filed pursuant to the Securities Exchange Act of 1934 (sees "Legal Proceedings").
+We are defendants in a class action described herein and under "Legal Proceedings" in our periodic reports filed pursuant to the Securities Exchange Act of 1934 (see "Legal Proceedings").
 No assurances can be given that the results of these litigation matters will be favorable to us or that an adverse decision in such litigation would not have a material adverse impact on our financial condition and results of operations.

 The factors listed above are not exhaustive.
 Other sections of this Quarterly Report on Form 10-Q include additional factors that could materially and adversely impact JAKKS's business, financial condition and results of operations.
 Moreover, JAKKS operates in a very competitive and rapidly changing environment.
-New factors emerge from time to time, and it is not possible for management to predict the impact of all of these factors on JAKKS's business, financial condition or results of operations, or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
+New factors emerge from time to time, and it is not possible for management to predict the impact of all of these factors on JAKKS's business, financial conditions, or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.